 And while there aren’t quite so many different stitches here, you do get many of the other features we’ve seen so far on this list, including LED for sewing when it’s hard to see, drop-in bobbin system and automatic needle threader.

-SINGER 9960 Quantum Stylist 600-Stitch Computerized Sewing Machine with Extension Table, Bonus Accessories and Hard Cover
+5. SINGER 9960 Quantum Stylist 600-Stitch Electronic Sewing Machine

 If you’re looking for something a bit more capable, then the Singer 9960 is a good place to start.

 Right away, you’ll get a whopping 600 different built-in stitches, with 13 full-automatic 1-step buttonholes.